mconlon17/simple-vivo-book/The-Pump-Definition-File.md

 ##### single\*

-Used to indicate whether the predicate is single valued (true) or multi-valued (false).
+Used to indicate whether the predicate is single valued (true), multi-valued (false), or boolean.

 If you specify "true" for single, the Pump will warn you if it finds multi-valued values for the predicate.
 Your value will replace *all* the values in VIVO.

 If you specify "false" for single, the Pump will expect you to supply all the values for the predicate.
 If you specify one value, *all* the values in VIVO will be replaced with the value you specify.
 If you specify 3 values and VIVO has two, the Pump will compare the values you specify with the values in VIVO and add and remove values as needed to insure that the values you specify are the values with that will be in VIVO.

+If you specify "boolean" for single, the Pump will process the column according to the value property in the object.
+For a `get`, if the value is found, the column will contain a '1', otherwise a '0'.
+For an `update`, a '1' indicates that the value should be added if not present.
+A '0' indicates the value should be removed if found.
+'None' can be used as always to remove the value.
+Blank, as always, indicates do nothing.

 Example:  VIVO has values "a" and "b" for an attribute.
 You specify the attribute is "single": false.
 You specify values "b";"c";"d"  VIVO will remove "a", leave "b" as is, and add "c" and "d" as values for the attribute.